PioBeat/GravSupport/README.md

 **Supported Grav versions**

+The supported Grav versions are fetched from the GitHub repository of [getgrav](https://github.com/getgrav/grav) automatically.
-Currently it's only possible to automatically download all listed Grav version mentioned at the beginning of this Readme directly via the project wizard of IntelliJ.
+They can be selected directly in the project wizard of IntelliJ.

-However, it's possible to use any other Grav installation by manually selecting them in the wizard.
+Furthermore, it is possible to use any other Grav installation by manually downloading them and specifying the path in the wizard.

 **"Grav plugin 'devtools' is not installed"**